 These cards are valid at banks or ATMs although we advise you to carry some cash as not all shops accept foreign credit cards: VISA, VISA PLUS-card, VISA Electron, Euro cheque card, Eurocard/Mastercard.

 Entering the country

 Greenland is party to the Schengen Agreement implying that passport and visa regulations are similar to those applicable for Denmark.
 Valid travel ID or passport must be shown, when entering and leaving Greenland.
 Please be aware of visa requirements.
 These can vary from country to country.
 Contact the Danish Embassy for further information.
 American citizens do not require a visa for trips shorter than 3 months.

 Greenland is not considered a European Union country.
 Information on what you can bring into the country is available in airports – although drugs, weapons, living animals – including pets and birds are not allowed.
 Exceptions are made for dogs for the blind.

 NB: From January 1, 2011 it is forbidden to bring any form of beer, wine, spirits or any other form of alcoholic drinks with you when you come into Greenland.

 From this date the regulations concerning tax-free import of goods to Greenland have been changed so that only the following may be imported tax-free:

-2 litres carbonated soft drinks
+2 litres of soft drinks containing carbonic acid

 ***Allowances for tax-free tobacco products apply only to persons of 18 years of age or more.